crnabnz/EEG-Self-Reported-Emotion-Analysis-using-the-DREAMER-Dataset/README.md

   For each band (alpha, beta, theta), we computed **Pearson correlation coefficients** between the EEG power at each electrode and the emotional dimensions (valence, arousal, dominance).

 - **Topographic Mapping**:
-  Using interpolation (`akima::interp`) and custom plotting in `ggplot2`, we visualized correlation values on EEG topomaps, adding anatomical features (ears & nose) manually.

 - **Exploratory Plots**:
   Scatter plots were created per electrode to show individual-level correlations and regression lines with `p` and `r` values displayed.